brunoccc/sudoku/README.md

   java com.brunoccc.examples.Main
 ```

-Note that the Main file provided is just an example, and this code is meant to be used as a library or as a part of a more complex program.
+Anyway, please note that the Main file provided is just an example, and this code is meant to be used as a library or as a part of a more complex program.

 ### TO DO LIST

-- [ ] Add tests.
+- [ ] Improve tests.
 I know, I should have written them before, but this code has been written in a sleepless night...
 - [ ] Add more examples, or ability to read a Sudoku from file
 - [ ] Check if the puzzle allows multiple solutions and return this information (could be useful for creating Sudokus)
 - [ ] Return an indicator of the complexity of the Sudoku for a human solver (e.g. EASY/MEDIUM/HARD or any other scale)